kptdev/kpt/site/content/en/reference/fn/export/_index.md

 kpt fn export ORCHESTRATOR DIR/ [--fn-path FUNCTIONS_DIR/] [--output OUTPUT_FILENAME]

 ORCHESTRATOR:
-  Supported orchestrators are github-actions, and cloud-build.
+  Supported orchestrators are github-actions, cloud-build, and gitlab-ci.
 DIR:
   Path to a package directory.
 If you do not specify the --fn-path flag, this command will discover functions in DIR and run them against resources in it.
 ```